Hi! We’re excited you’ve decided to take part in the Ailuna shampoo bar action. Goodbye plastic, hello clean, fresh hair!

 Surfactant-based shampoo bars

-If ACV rinses aren’t working for you or you want another option, what can you do?
-The best option is to select a bar that includes a detergent or surfactant.
+Another option is to select a bar that includes a detergent or surfactant.
 By choosing a shampoo bar with a surfactant, you’ll get a good lather, similar to liquid shampoo.
-This has the effect of lifting away any oil, dirt and residue and leaving you with a “squeaky clean” feeling!
+This has the effect of lifting away any oil, dirt, and residue and leaving you with a “squeaky clean” feeling!

-But there is more!
 If you find that using a detergent-based shampoo leaves your hair a little tangled, try using a conditioner bar that also includes a surfactant.
-There are different types of surfactant – some that love water and some that hate it.
-The hydrophilic (water-loving) version is used in conditioners and helps leave your hair softer and smoother by leaving a small coating behind.
+The hydrophilic (water-loving) surfactant is used in conditioners and helps leave your hair softer and smoother by leaving a small coating behind.
 But not the waxy kind.